BazzaCuda/MinimalistMediaPlayer/README.md

 WMPLib_TLB.pas
 --------------
-In order for you to be able to open the project and display the main form containing the Windows Media Player ActiveX component, in RAD Studio/Delphi you will need to do "Component / Import Component... / Import ActiveX Control, and select the Windows Media Player from the list, for RAD Studio to generate this unit automatically and install the component to the ActiveX palette.
+In order for you to be able to open the project and display the main form containing the Windows Media Player ActiveX component, in RAD Studio/Delphi you will first need to do "Component / Import Component... / Import ActiveX Control, and select the Windows Media Player from the list, for RAD Studio to generate this unit automatically and install the component to the ActiveX palette.

 Notes concerning the code - a warning for the overly sensitive :D
 -------------------------